 Electronics Recapping Service

-If you need some electronics recapped I can do this for you.
+If you need some electronics or old HiFi such as vintage amplifiers recapped I can do this for you.

 I don’t just work on HiFi and audio so can recap power supplies in old home computers and gaming machines for example.

-The image below is a power supply for an old BBC Micro I recapped where an X2 capacitor fitted across the mains had exploded.
+The image below is a power supply for an old BBC Micro I recapped where an X2 capacitor (X2 is a special class of capacitor) fitted across the mains input had exploded.

 Recapping a BBC Micro home computer as the X2